youakrim/exide/README.md

 The API is currently in developement and bugs are likely to occur.

 ### Install exide
-Download the repository, cd to the root of the exide package directory and then type the following :
+Download the repository, cd to the root of the exide package directory and then type the following:
 ```bash
 sudo su
 pip install .